Protect your pets, family, and home from the growing tick pressure in Southern Ontario.

 In this way the treated material is not only eliminating nests as safe winter hiding places, but is also greatly reducing the local risk of Lyme transmission: mice are major reservoirs for the Lyme bacteria, so by cutting off the ticks' ability to feed on local mice, far fewer of them successfully acquire the pathogen.

-We would like to note that this statement applies better to rural property applications, where larger areas of tick habitat can be more effectively treated.
+We would like to note that this statement applies better to rural property applications, or for community based co-operative efforts, where larger areas of tick habitat can be more effectively treated.

 ________________________________________